The Cormanus Chronicles: 2014

 Determined to get home, I was on the road reasonably early, passing a milestone just before 0730.

-I’d decided the night before that, good though it is, I didn’t really want to ride the Nymboida road from Armidale to Grafton again, so I pushed north up the New England Highway to Glen Innes where I had breakfast before heading down the beautiful Gwydir Highway to Grafton.
-It was every bit as good as I remembered it, and just as pretty.
-There aren’t any photographs.
-It was cold; I can’t work the camera with thick gloves; and I wanted to reduce the number of stops I made.
+I'd decided the night before that, good though it is, I didn't really want to ride the Nymboida road from Armidale to Grafton again, so I pushed north up the New England Highway to Glen Innes where I had breakfast before heading down the beautiful Gwydir Highway to Grafton.
+It was every bit as good as I remembered it.
+There aren't any photographs.
+It was cold; I can't work the camera with thick gloves; and I wanted to reduce the number of stops I made.

 The road to Kyogle is quick with not many cars.
-I’d decided to complete the trifecta and see the only son I’d not seen on this trip.
+I'd decided to complete the trifecta and see the only son I'd not seen on this trip.
 That meant calling into Brisbane.
-Probably because I’d ridden both the Lions Rd and the Mt Lindesay Highway a couple of times recently, and to save some time, at Kyogle, and because it’s a fantastic ride I turned right for Murwillumbah.
-What a great road it is.
+I'd ridden both the Lions Rd and the Mt Lindesay Highway a couple of times recently, so at Kyogle, to save some time and because it's a fantastic ride, I turned right for Murwillumbah.

-I stopped to take this photo for RandyB to give him comfort in his view about the upside down nature of this part of the world.
+I stopped to take this photo for RandyB — a member at cb1100forum.com who needed comfort in his view about the upside down nature of this part of the world.

 Just before Murwillumbah, the rain set in again so I donned the wet weathers for the final time.
 I stopped for petrol and a bite to eat before making what for me was a curious discovery.
-I’d only ever arrived and left Murwillumbah from relatively isolated inland routes, so I had a view it was an isolated sort of place.
+I'd only ever arrived and left Murwillumbah from relatively isolated inland routes, so I had a view it was an isolated sort of place.
 Leaving this time, I immediately found myself on a substantial road which had me back to a major built up area in only a few minutes.
-A quick look at a map later showed me it was almost a dormitory suburb for a major coastal hub.
+A quick look at a map later showed me it was almost a dormitory suburb for Australia's Gold Coast.

 The rest of the ride home was on the freeway and not worth describing.
 I stopped in Brisbane for a cup of tea with my son before heading north again to Pomona.

-On the morning of 8 October 2014 when I left home
+On the morning of 8 October when I left home.

 I'd travelled 7,560 kms according to the odometer, visited four Australian States, melted in the heat and ridden in cold, rain and snow.
 I went to a MotoGP.
 I fulfilled a dream and rode a motorcycle from my home to Tasmania.
 I got to see all three of my children.
 And I had a fantastic time.
 The CB performed brilliantly in all the conditions it faced.
 It really is a fantastic general purpose bike.